What could you possibly have forgotten?

 But what about those electrolytes, carbohydrates and protein now added to sports drinks?
 Most nutritionists agree that plain water is sufficient unless you’re working out for more than an hour.

 So if you’re going to a 90-minute group-cycling class or on a two-hour cross-country ski, for example, you’ll want some sugars to help fuel muscles.
-New research by Dutch nutritionist Asker Jeukendrup, PhD, indicates that concoctions with two different types of carbs may deliver even more energy than those with a single source.
+Research by Dutch nutritionist Asker Jeukendrup, PhD, indicates that concoctions with two different types of carbs may deliver even more energy than those with a single source.
 Most ready-made drinks fit the bill.
 Or, with powdered fructose, glucose and other types of carb-laden sugars available in nutrition stores, you can mix your own sports drinks to suit your tastes — without the freaky neon colors.
 If you’re going for a major endurance session lasting three hours or more, you’ll need to include sodium in your fluid stores to help replace the salt lost by sweat.

 Many dietitians have also started pushing protein as part of a hydration plan for long workouts.
 “One of the things we do know now is that the addition of protein to a sports drink really helps to maintain fluid retention,” says Ivy.